Chaif

 Chaif (Чайф) is a Russian rock band formed in 1984 in Sverdlovsk (now Yekaterinburg), Russia, by Vladimir Shakhrin and Vladimir Begunov.
 Their name is derived from the word chai, meaning tea, and kaif (slang word), meaning pleasure.
-The band reached national fame in 1992 with songs such as Ne Speshi (Don't Hurry) and 17.
-By 1997, the popularity of rock music had declined and they were playing smaller venues than at the height of their fame.
+The band became known in 1992 with songs such as Ne Speshi (Don't Hurry) and 17.
+By 1997, the popularity of rock music had declined and they were playing smaller venue.

-They have released several albums and are very popular in Russia and former Soviet states, but they are virtually unknown to the rest of the world.
-Their musical styles range from rock and roll to Blues and even some songs which feature a strong reggae influence.
-The band is still touring and releasing albums occasionally.
+They have released several albums.
+Their musical styles range from rock and roll to Blues and some songs which feature a strong reggae influence.
+The band in 2008 was still touring and releasing albums occasionally.

 After the annexation of Crimea by the Russian Federation, Chaif took part in cultural meeting between delegations from Crimea and Sverdlovsk Oblast.
-The lead singer of the band, Vladimir Shakhrin, was critical of Andrei Makarevich for supporting Ukraine's position in the conflict.
-In 2022, the band supported the Russian invasion of Ukraine.
+The lead singer of the band, Vladimir Shakhrin, was critical of Andrey Makarevich for supporting Ukraine's position in the conflict.
+In 2022, the band released a statement blaming both sides for the Russian invasion of Ukraine while providing material support to Russian troops in Ukraine and expressing distaste towards musicians that had left Russia following the start of the conflict.